 This series of four CHASE training events will explore the relation between science fiction (SF) and ecology as the nexus of an emergent set of interdisciplinary research interests.
-These events are running throughout 2019, and registration can be completed here.

 This two-day training workshop for PhD students at Birkbeck Centre for Contemporary Theatre focuses on the study of and dealing with difficult feelings in theatre and performance research.

 Rhythmanalysis.eu provides a set of audio recordings, bibliographic information and pamphlet publication from a seminar series on ‘rhythmanalysis’ organised by Dr Paola Crespi (Topology Research Unit, Goldsmiths) and Dr Sunil Manghani (Winchester School of Art, University of Southampton).

 This two-day advanced training workshop brought key practitioners in film, video, and sound together with CHASE PhD students and staff to explore new research methods for creating moving-image works organised around an ecological sensibility; one that is attuned to both human and non-human modes of perception.

 The TCW Program encompasses seven sessions involving researchers, academics, and practitioners of creative writing.
 The program provides participants with a range of lectures on contemporary issues and topics, and opportunities to discuss with key figures in the field.

 Over the duration of six sessions, UK and internationally based filmmakers described their process by inviting the audience members to see and hear fragments of works in progress.